 Ssangyong E100 (codename) teasers & preliminary information

-The upcoming electric SUV takes a new route to body design and uses different materials for maximum efficiency, SsangYong said while releasing renders last year.
-A voluminous yet aerodynamic outline is used and styling is adopted for urban driving.
-Improving energy efficiency is a hood made using aluminium and a closed radiator grille among other changes to decrease weight, improve aerodynamics and enhance the car’s centre of gravity.
+SsangYong said the upcoming electric SUV takes a new route to body design and uses different materials for maximum efficiency while releasing renders last year.
+A voluminous yet aerodynamic outline is used, and styling is adopted for urban driving.
+Improving energy efficiency is a hood made using aluminium and a closed radiator grille, among other changes, to decrease weight, improve aerodynamics and enhance the car’s centre of gravity.

-Ssangyong said the e-SUV’s design is inspired by nature, and particularly animals that have adapted to their environment through evolution such as a shark’s fins and the form of scales to reduce water and wind resistance, thus displaying a design maturity with a dynamic style.
+Ssangyong said the e-SUV’s design is inspired by nature, particularly animals that have adapted to their environment through evolution, such as a shark’s fins and scales to reduce water wind resistance, thus displaying a design maturity with a dynamic style.
 Ssangyong’s electric vehicle is promised to deliver “a new level of product quality.”
 The E100 is regarded as the most important product launch for the financially troubled auto company in recent years.
 Still, a single model in the emerging EV category may not be enough for the S.Korean brand’s complete turnaround.

-Inside, the e-Motion will feature a 10.25-inch fully digital instrument cluster, Level 2.5 autonomous driving functionality and IoT features.
-The C-segment electric SUV, as per AutoHerald, will have a range of over 400 km and driven by a single motor.
+Inside, the e-Motion will feature a 10.25-inch fully digital instrument cluster, Level 2.5 autonomous driving functionality and IoT features, Korean reports claimed.

 Ssangyong started testing its electric SUV prototypes in 2019.
-Powered by Mahindra’s MESMA electric architecture, a prototype was spotted by a WhichCar reader at Alice Springs, Australia last year.
-In India, the Mahindra eXUV300 will be the first car to be built on the MESMA architecture, which was shown at the Auto Expo 2020 as a near-production concept.
+Powered by Mahindra’s MESMA electric architecture, a prototype was spotted at Alice Springs, Australia last year, signaling that the company was testing the car internationally involving various consultants.

-The Korando E100 will reportedly be driven by a single motor, powered by a 61.5 kWh battery that provides it a range of 420 km on NEDC cycle, translating to around 322 km in real world range, Auto Express said in January last year.
-The motor, rated at 140 kW (188 hp), will make the E100 the most potent Korando variant.
-The top speed is expected to be limited at 153 km/h to offer better range but the acceleration is said to be the best in class, as per Auto Express.
+The Korando E100 will be driven by a single motor, powered by a 61.5 kWh battery, Auto Express said in January last year.
+The top speed is expected to be limited at 153 km/h to offer better range but the acceleration is best in class, as per Auto Express.